MohamedHmamouch/MohamedHmamouch/README.md

 # About Me

-As long as you are on my github profile, you are interested in my profile.
-So in this section I'm going to tell you a little bit about myself.
-My name is HMAMOUCH Mohamed, I'm an engineer student in my last year at the Ecole des Mines d'Albi in France in data science and information system field.
-I'm a person who loves to play with numbers and data, and the fact that is a very strong tool to make strategic and optimal decisions, that's why I chose to continue my studies after the preparatory classes in data science, and to do what I love as a job .</br>
+If you've stumbled upon my GitHub profile, then you've found someone with a fiery passion for data science and information systems.
+My name is HMAMOUCH Mohamed, and I'm currently a final year engineering student at Ecole des Mines d'Albi in France.
+I thrive on the challenge of analyzing complex data sets and using them to make strategic decisions that optimize results.
+That's why I'm dedicating my career to this dynamic field.
+With a strong work ethic and determination to succeed, I am eager to bring my skills and enthusiasm to a full-time position.</br>

 [![HitCount](https://hits.dwyl.com/MohamedHmamouch/README.svg?style=flat-square&show=unique)](http://hits.dwyl.com/MohamedHmamouch/README)